JosuaKrause/redipy/README.md

 [🔝](#quick-access)

 ### Missing Redis or Lua Functions<a id="missing-redis-or-lua-functions"></a>
-If you encounter a missing redis or lua function please consider adding it yourself (see the [implementing](#implementing-new-redis-functions) section).
+If you encounter a missing Redis or Lua function please consider adding it yourself (see the [implementing](#implementing-new-redis-functions) section).
 Here also opening an issue or giving a thumbsup to existing issues helps with prioritization.

-However, if you need it only in your local setup without API support or support for multiple backends, pipelines, etc. you can use the raw underlying redis connection via `redipy.main.Redis.get_redis_runtime` and `redipy.redis.conn.RedisConnection.get_connection` or make use of the plug-in mechanism.
+However, if you need it only in your local setup without API support or support for multiple backends, pipelines, etc. you can use the raw underlying Redis connection via `redipy.main.Redis.get_redis_runtime` and `redipy.redis.conn.RedisConnection.get_connection` or make use of the plug-in mechanism.